Devastator (comics)

 Devastator is a name used by three fictional characters appearing in American comic books published by Marvel Comics.

 Fictional character biography

 Devastator (Kirov Petrovna)

-The first Devastator was Soviet officer, spy, and saboteur Kirov Petrovna, who wore powered armor designed by the Gremlin.
-He battles the Hulk, who had allegedly killed his father the Gargoyle, and is killed when his suit overloads.
+The first Devastator is Kirov Petrovna, a Soviet officer and spy who utilizes a suit of power armor designed by the Gremlin.
+As Devastator, Petrovna infiltrates the Hulkbuster base in New Mexico and attempts to destroy it.
+During an ensuing battle with the Hulk, Devastator is killed when the Hulk redirects his energy back into his suit, incinerating him.

 Devastator (Gregori Larionov)

-The second Devastator was another Soviet officer, using a version of the Devastator suit re-built by Soviet scientists using the Gremlin's notes.
-He was sent by the Soviet government along with his Soviet Super-Troopers to Khystym to execute the Gremlin before being defeated by him and two Spaceknights (Rom and Starshine).
+The second Devastator is Gregori Larionov, a Soviet officer who utilizes a version of the Devastator suit re-built by Soviet scientists using Gremlin's notes.
+After Gremlin defects to the United States, Larionov and the Soviet Super-Troopers are sent to kill him.
+Devastator is defeated by Gremlin, Rom, and Starshine, and his satellite power source is destroyed.

 Unnamed Devastator

 In Avengers World, a third, unnamed Devastator appears as a member of S.P.E.A.R.'s Ascendants.

 Powers and abilities

 The Devastator power armor was designed by the Gremlin.
 This full body armor is equipped with electronic devices which absorb microwave energy and can convert it for use as blasts of heat or concussive force.
-Its solar powered boot jets enable the wearer to fly at just under Mach 1, with range limited only by available light plus a three-hour battery reserve.
+Its solar powered boot jets enable the wearer to fly at just under Mach 1, with range limited only by available light and the suit's three-hour battery reserve.
 The gauntlets contain microwave projectors that generate devastating force blasts.
 Because the battle-suit draws power from microwave energy beamed down from a satellite located in geosynchronous orbit, the suit's wearer must maintain a line-of-sight position relative to the satellite to avoid sudden power cut-off.
 The satellite itself was protected by ECMs which rendered it invisible to conventional modes of detection.

 The second Devastator also possesses extensive hand-to-hand combat training, while the original possessed limited hand-to-hand combat training.